-You can now manage this stream as a usual channel in Ganz CORTROL Console meaning that you can record both video and audio from it, analyze it for motion, etc. To remove this entity, simply delete the device via Ganz CORTROL Console.
+You can now manage this stream as a usual channel in Ganz CORTROL Console meaning that you can record both video and audio from it, analyze if for motion etc. To remove this entity, simply delete the device via Ganz CORTROL Console.

-If you re-install the application on your mobile device or update it to the next major release version, you will need to go to the Ganz CORTROL Console and add your mobile device anew, basically, following the algorithm of adding a new device, or go to the device settings and click Reset near the Code field to generate a new code, then enter the new code in your app.
+If you re-install the application on your mobile device, you will need to go to the Ganz CORTROL Console and add your mobile device anew, basically, following the algorithm of adding a new device, or go to the device settings and click Reset near the Code field to generate a new code, then enter the new code in your app.